Liability regimes in the age of AI: a use-case driven analysis of the burden of proof: Related Work

-As suggested by \cite{Giuffrida2019}, liability for a defective product applies when, among other possibilities, a reasonable alternative design (or manufacturing, maintenance or marketing processes) could have avoided or limited foreseeable risks of harm.
+As suggested by \citeA{Giuffrida2019}, liability for a defective product applies when, among other possibilities, a reasonable alternative design (or manufacturing, maintenance or marketing processes) could have avoided or limited foreseeable risks of harm\footnote{This approach corresponds mainly to the US doctrine, which can be seen as a possible path within the broader EU approach, where defect is primarily linked to the safety that the general public expects from a product.}.
 For complex AI systems, deciding who is responsible and for what when someone has been injured can be extremely complicated as many parties come into play in the complex supply chain.
 For example, there are, among others: AI developers, developers of training frameworks, data collectors, annotators, controllers and processors, providers of AI systems integrated in other AI systems, manufacturers of the products incorporating the AI systems, users of these products, etc. On top of that, we find the aforementioned specific characteristics of AI systems (i.e., lack of causality, opacity, unpredictability and self and continuous learning) which makes it substantially more difficult to demonstrate causal relationships \cite{Bathaee2018}.
 Therefore, the burden of proving a design alternative that might have avoided harms can be huge and, in some cases, unfeasible for the victim to address.
-As explained in \cite{Buiten2019} with respect to arguing and evaluating how complex algorithms (e.g., AI systems) may have caused harm, it is obvious that courts and injured parties remain at a disadvantage compared to the expert developers producing the systems.
+As explained by \citeA{Buiten2019} with respect to arguing and evaluating how complex algorithms (e.g., AI systems) may have caused harm, it is obvious that courts and injured parties remain at a disadvantage compared to the expert developers producing the systems.